2024 Global Cryptocurrency Regulatory Highlights: The US Approves Spot ETFs, Europe’s MiCA Takes Effect, Global Regulatory Friendliness Upgrades

 Collection

-At the end of the year, this article reviews the important regulatory developments in the global cryptocurrency market for 2024.
-Under different regulatory systems in various regions, the cryptocurrency market will present a distinctly different landscape next year.
+At the end of the year, this article reviews the important regulatory developments in the global cryptocurrency market in 2024.
+Under different regulatory systems in various regions, the cryptocurrency market will present a completely different landscape next year.

 Author: Weilin, PANews

-The year 2024 is particularly significant and critical for global blockchain regulation, as the regulatory framework for the cryptocurrency industry is initially being refined, and crypto assets are integrating into the mainstream financial system.
+The year 2024 is a special and critical year for global blockchain regulation, with the regulatory framework for the cryptocurrency industry being initially improved and crypto assets integrating into the mainstream financial system.

 The approval of Bitcoin and Ethereum ETFs in the United States has propelled the cryptocurrency industry towards mainstream acceptance.
-Meanwhile, the new U.S. government led by Trump is about to take office, with the new Securities and Exchange Commission (SEC) chairman Paul Atkins set to assume his role, indicating that U.S. regulators may adopt a "disclosure-based regulation" approach, contrasting with the previous SEC's "enforcement-based regulation."
-The establishment of a White House Chief of AI and Cryptocurrency Affairs also suggests a more friendly, flexible, and innovative regulatory policy for cryptocurrencies.
+At the same time, the new U.S. government led by Trump is about to take office, with the new Securities and Exchange Commission (SEC) Chairman Paul Atkins set to take over, indicating that U.S. regulators may adopt a "disclosure-based regulation" approach in the future, in contrast to the previous SEC's "enforcement-based regulation."
+The establishment of a White House Chief of Artificial Intelligence and Cryptocurrency Affairs also suggests a more friendly, flexible, and innovative regulatory policy for cryptocurrencies.

 In Europe, the regulatory framework for stablecoins, the Markets in Crypto-Assets Regulation (MiCA), has officially come into full effect, accelerating competition among crypto companies in the stablecoin space.
-In the Asia-Pacific region, Hong Kong approved Bitcoin and Ethereum spot ETFs in April, and four new members joined the virtual asset exchange.
-Regarding stablecoins, Hong Kong launched a stablecoin sandbox and a stablecoin bill.
+In the Asia-Pacific region, Hong Kong approved Bitcoin and Ethereum spot ETFs in April, and four new members joined the virtual asset exchanges.
+In terms of stablecoins, Hong Kong launched a stablecoin sandbox and stablecoin legislation.

-In other parts of Asia, such as Vietnam, the government released the National Blockchain Development Strategy.
+In other parts of Asia, such as Vietnam, the government has released the National Blockchain Development Strategy.
 In Russia, regulations on cryptocurrency mining have come into effect.
-Additionally, in the Middle East and North Africa, as well as the Americas, the UAE, Qatar, and Argentina have also demonstrated positive policy innovations in cryptocurrency regulation.
+Additionally, in the Middle East and North Africa, as well as in the Americas, the UAE, Qatar, and Argentina have also shown positive policy innovations in cryptocurrency regulation.

 United States: Approval of BTC and ETH Spot ETFs and Regulatory Expectations of the New Government

-According to SoSoValue data, as of December 23, the total net asset value of the U.S. Bitcoin spot ETF was $105.08 billion, accounting for 5.7% of Bitcoin's market value.
-The total net asset value of the U.S. Ethereum spot ETF was $12.05 billion, accounting for 2.94% of Ethereum's market value.
-The successful launch of these two ETFs has made it possible for more altcoin ETFs, such as Solana, Doge, and XRP ETFs, to be applied for, further promoting the maturity of the crypto asset market.
+According to SoSoValue data, as of December 23, the total net asset value of the U.S. Bitcoin spot ETF was $105.08 billion, accounting for 5.7% of Bitcoin's market capitalization.
+The total net asset value of the U.S. Ethereum spot ETF was $12.05 billion, accounting for 2.94% of Ethereum's market capitalization.
+The successful launch of these two ETFs has made it possible for more altcoin ETFs, such as Solana, Doge, and XRP ETFs, to be applied for, further promoting the maturation of the crypto asset market.

-This year, two important bills regarding U.S. crypto regulation are also noteworthy.
+Two important bills regarding U.S. crypto regulation are also noteworthy this year.
 On May 22, 2024, the U.S. House of Representatives approved the Financial Innovation and Technology Act of the 21st Century (FIT21), which aims to clearly define cryptocurrencies, classify specific cryptocurrencies to determine whether they are securities or commodities, and decide which government agency (SEC or Commodity Futures Trading Commission CFTC) will regulate them, and it is still in progress.

-Regarding another regulation, SAB 121, on June 1, President Biden vetoed the bill, which aimed to overturn accounting standards set for companies that hold cryptocurrencies.
+Regarding another regulation, SAB 121, on June 1, President Biden vetoed the bill aimed at overturning accounting standards set for companies holding cryptocurrencies.
 This may change with the new government taking office in the new year and facilitate the adoption of cryptocurrencies by more large companies.

 After the U.S. elections, the new government led by Trump is expected to initiate a new regulatory model for cryptocurrencies.
 Trump, who supports cryptocurrencies, has appointed several pro-crypto politicians to important positions in his new government.
-For example, on December 5, Trump officially nominated Paul Atkins as SEC chairman.
-On December 6, Trump announced the appointment of David Sacks as the White House Chief of AI and Cryptocurrency Affairs, marking the first establishment of this position.
-On December 23, 29-year-old political newcomer Bo Hines was appointed as the executive director of Trump's crypto committee.
-On December 13, French Hill was elected chairman of the House Financial Services Committee.
+For example, on December 5, Trump officially nominated Paul Atkins as SEC Chairman.
+On December 6, Trump announced the appointment of David Sacks as the White House Chief of Artificial Intelligence and Cryptocurrency Affairs, marking the first time this position has been established.
+On December 23, 29-year-old political newcomer Bo Hines was appointed as the Executive Director of Trump's Crypto Committee.
+On December 13, French Hill was elected Chairman of the House Financial Services Committee.
 This series of appointments suggests that the U.S. may adopt more friendly policies in the field of crypto regulation in the future.

 Europe: The Effectiveness of the MiCA Bill and Intensified Stablecoin Competition

-The EU's Markets in Crypto-Assets Regulation (MiCA) has established regulatory rules for stablecoin issuers, which took effect on June 30 and was fully implemented on December 30.
-MiCA is the first complete regulatory framework from the EU for the crypto industry, particularly providing clear requirements for stablecoin regulation.
-Although some crypto companies have stated they are not fully prepared, under the increasingly stringent compliance requirements, competition in the European stablecoin market is bound to intensify.
-For instance, the unlicensed Tether has already invested in the Dutch company Quantoz and the European stablecoin provider StablR.
+The EU's Markets in Crypto-Assets Regulation (MiCA) has implemented regulatory rules for stablecoin issuers, which came into effect on June 30 and was fully implemented on December 30.
+MiCA is the first complete regulatory framework by the EU for the crypto industry, particularly providing clear requirements for stablecoin regulation.
+Although some crypto companies have stated that they are not fully prepared, under the increasingly strict compliance requirements, competition in the European stablecoin market is bound to intensify.
+For instance, the unlicensed Tether has invested in the Dutch company Quantoz and the European stablecoin provider StablR.

-Additionally, the UK's Financial Conduct Authority (FCA) has expressed its intention to launch a comprehensive regulatory framework for cryptocurrencies by 2026.
-A study commissioned by the FCA showed that the holding of crypto assets has grown by 4% over the past two years, with approximately 7 million adults holding crypto assets among the country's roughly 68 million population.
+Additionally, the UK's Financial Conduct Authority (FCA) has also expressed its desire to launch a comprehensive regulatory system for cryptocurrencies by 2026.
+A study commissioned by the FCA shows that the holding of crypto assets has increased by 4% over the past two years, with approximately 7 million adults holding crypto assets among the country's roughly 68 million population.

-On December 21, the German parliament passed the Financial Market Digitalization Act, which is necessary for the full implementation of the MiCA regulation.
+On December 21, the German parliament passed the Financial Market Digitalization Act, which is necessary for the full implementation of MiCA.

 Hong Kong: Four New VATP Licensees to Promote Stablecoin Development